Ògbójú Ọdẹ nínú Igbó Irúnmọlẹ̀

 Ògbójú Ọdẹ nínú Igbó Irúnmọlẹ̀ was translated into English by Wole Soyinka in 1968 under the title Forest of a Thousand Daemons: A Hunter's Saga.
-In his translator's note for the text, Soyinka writes that 'a thousand' in English has "the sound and sense" of the number four hundred in Yorùbá.
+In his translator's note for the text, Soyinka writes that 'a thousand' in English has "the sound and sense" of the number four hundred in Yoruba.

 Plot

 The novel opens with the arrival of a stranger to the author's house.
 The old man introduces himself as the hunter Akara-ogun and asks the author to record the story of his life.
 He begins by telling of how his father married a woman who was a witch and could transform into an antelope.
 On the urging of a spirit, Akara-Ogun's father kills his mother and soon dies himself, leaving the hero without parents at the age of twenty-five.

 A year later, Akara-Ogun decides to go hunting in Irunmale (Forest of 400 Deities) and is almost captured by Olori-igbo, the king of the ghommids (the strange creatures that live in the forest) until he casts a spell and is transformed back to his home.
 He then transports himself back to the forest and, after meeting several ghommids, finds himself head to head with Agbako, a sixteen-eyed monster and they begin to fight.
 Agbako opens a hole in the earth and Akara-Ogun falls through, finding himself trapped in a house of ghommids.
 A woman named Helpmeet appears to him and leads him through an opening to the City of Filth.
 Here Akara-ogun falls in love with a woman called Iwapede but she dies of a sudden illness.
 Upon her death, he enters a room in their house that she had previously forbidden him to enter and finds himself back in his old home, which is now full of money.